 EYES: Icy Blue

 Kallisto was one of the Sapphire Cult’s final victims.
-She was a priestess in a temple in Greece when the Evil Eight took up refuge in her city.
+She was a priestess in a temple in Greece, when the Evil Eight took up refuge in her city.
 Their campaign against the Roman Empire had been successful for several years.
-Then came the rise of Seven Holy Warriors – known collectively as “The Veil” – all equipped with powerful swords of thier own that would come to be known as Living-Blades.
+Then came the rise of Seven Holy Warriors, – known collectively as “The Veil” – all equipped with powerful swords of their own, that would come to be known as living-blades.
 The Battle at the Temple of Artemis was violent, but The Veil prevailed.
-Marcus and The Sapphire cult were slain and the Ghost Blades were destroyed.
+Marcus and The Sapphire cult were slain, and the Ghost Blades were destroyed.

-The war however was far from over and in the late 21st century Kallisto and the House of Philadelphia clashed again, this time in the United States.
-A young hunter named Disa Philadelphia lead her family deep beneath a cemetery in the Midwest region of the country where the lost souls had established a base.
-Another in a long line of brutal battles ensued as dozens of hunters and hundreds of ghost orphans fell.
+The war, however, was far from over, and in the late 21st century Kallisto and the House of Philadelphia clashed again, this time in the United States.
+A young hunter named Disa Philadelphia led her family deep beneath a cemetery in the Midwest region of the country where the lost souls had established a base.
+Another in a long line of brutal battles ensued, as dozens of hunters and hundreds of ghost orphans fell.

-With much of her crew gone and the house of Philadelphia closing in around her, Kallisto managed to avoid the edge of a living-blade and took her own natural life, ensuring her the ability to jump into another human body and spurning Disa of her opportunity to catch the most dangerous ghost orphan to ever walk the earth.
+With much of her crew gone and the house of Philadelphia closing in around her, Kallisto managed to avoid the edge of a living-blade and took her own natural life, ensuring her the ability to jump into another human body, and spurning Disa of her opportunity to catch the most dangerous ghost orphan to ever walk the Earth.
 The huntress spent the next 30 years searching for Kallisto, who had phantom-fused with the body and spirit of a woman in Platinum City named Nadine Perrineau.
-Through Nadine, Kallisto was able to rest and regain strength as she methodically recruited and reorganized a team to strike back at Disa and the other hunters.
-In the early 22nd century she was ready and that’s when she found mild-mannered greeting card writer Virginia Ice.
+Through Nadine, Kallisto was able to rest and regain her strength, as she methodically recruited and reorganized a team to strike back at Disa and the other hunters.
+In the early 22nd century she was ready, and that’s when she found mild-mannered greeting card writer Virginia Ice.

 After the phantom-fuse, Virginia quit her day job and proceeded to reestablish the dark empire Kallisto had begun.
-As Virginia, Kallisto was more deadly than ever – faster, stronger, more agile, more adept with firearms and blades and much more cunning.
-She became the hunter, tracking down members of the seven families and reapers alike, thinning out the ranks of her would-be predators.
-It wasn’t long before Disa and Virginia found each other and the showdown was as epic as expected.
-However, Virginia’s brand new body and enhanced abilities proved way too much for the battle-weary master huntress and she would have been killed if not for the appearance and intervention of her son, Peter Philadelphia.
-Virginia would escape, but she and Peter’s destinies would prove to be intertwined in a way they could never imagine.
+As Virginia, Kallisto was more deadly than ever – faster, stronger, more agile, more adept with firearms and blades, and much more cunning.
+She became the hunter, tracking down members of the Seven Families and reapers alike, thinning out the ranks of her would-be predators.
+It wasn’t long before Disa and Virginia found each other, and the showdown was as epic as expected.
+However, Virginia’s brand new body and enhanced abilities proved way too much for the battle-weary master huntress, and she would have been killed if not for the appearance and intervention of her son, Peter Philadelphia.
+Virginia would escape, but her and Peter’s destinies would prove to be intertwined in a way they could never imagine.

-As Peter took over as the seven Families’ top hunter, he and Virginia’s battles became more intense, more personal…. and more intimate.
-Yes, Virginia and Peter fell in love, but continued to hunt each other during what became a secret and somewhat twisted love affair.
-As hard as they fought, neither one of them could deny their feelings for the other and neither one of them could shake the feeling that they could merely be a pawn in the other’s game.
+As Peter took over as the Seven Families’ top hunter, his and Virginia’s battles became more intense, more personal…. and more intimate.
+Yes, Virginia and Peter fell in love, but continued to hunt each other during, what became a secret, and somewhat twisted love affair.
+As hard as they fought, neither one of them could deny their feelings for the other, and neither one of the could shake the feeling that they could merely be a pawn in the other’s game.
 The only one to suspect anything, of course, was Disa.
 And on several occasions she came close to discovering them.